CodeYourFuture/syllabus-archive/js-core/week-05/lesson.md

 The most common type of conditional is the **if statement**.

 An if statment runs some code if a condition is met.
-If the condition is not met, then the code will skipped.
+If the condition is not met, then the code will be skipped.

 ```js
 var isHappy = true;